KeiranMacKay/Chat-Room-with-Photo-Editor/README.md

-# Assignment 2
+# Final Project
-This assignment is brought to you by..: <br>
+This project is brought to you by..: <br>
 Sam Mitchell-McAdoo <br>
 Keiran Mackay <br>
 Faraj Mustafa <br>

 ### General Information
-This project implements a chat room website.
-You enter a room, then a room code, and finally a username. <br> Once that's all done, you may freely chat with whoever else is in your room.
+This project implements a chat room website with a built in image editor.
+Upon loading the website, you have 3 tabs you can go to: Chat, Draw, About.
+Chat is the chat room where you are prompted to enter a username.
+After which you may chat freely in the current chatroom, create a new chatroom, or refresh the current ones in case of any issues.
+Draw takes you to an image editor.
+The user is prompted to select an image from their devices local storage, after which they may choose a colour of their choice to draw on the image, and are able to save it to their device afterwords.
+Finally About displays the infromation of the creators of the website <br> Once that's all done, you may freely chat with whoever else is in your room.

 ### Improvements